weyoss/pixi-slot-machine/README.md

 ### reelSpinningSpeedFactor

 Each reel spins at its own speed.
 The length of the array is total number of reels.

-The first item of the array corresponds to the spinning speed of the first reel from the screen's left side.
+An array value corresponds to the amount of pixels by which a given reel spins at a time.

 Example:

-`[5, 10, 15, 20, 30]` - First reel will spin by 5px at a time, second reel will spin by 10px at a time and so on.
+Given `[5, 10, 15, 20, 30]` - The first reel will spin by 5px at a time, the second reel will spin by 10px
+at a time and so on.

+### reelShuffleSpinningSpeedFactor

+Make reels spin randomly at different speeds each run.

+When `true`, the order of the `reelSpinningSpeedFactor` array elements does not play a role.

 ### totalReelCells